;

 Flavor from Unexpected Ingredients

 I love summer salads.
-And I especially get excited when they include a lot of flavor from unexpected ingredients.
+I especially get excited when they include a lot of flavors from unexpected ingredients.

-One of my favorite fruit alternatives to extended storage apples is fresh Bartlett summer pears.
-As well as being economical, pears, with their high-fiber content, are excellent for dieters, your heart, and your gut health.
+Fresh Bartlett summer pears are my favorite fruit alternatives to extended-storage apples.
+As well as being economical, with their high-fiber content, pears are excellent for dieters, your heart, and your gut health.

 The Star of this Salad - Poached Pears